valwork/portfolio/README.md

 Hi!
 I'm glad you're here to see my studying works.
 Here are some of them, I have a lot more, but these are the most interesting or illustative in my view!
+Especially my diploma in python.
 Besides my Python codes, there is one file with my SQL requests and a file with a photo of database I've used there.

 I clearly know all of the methods and functions I used in any code!
 Also, all the named of the files are indicative, I hope it isn't hard to understand which is which.